brentyi/tyro/README.md

 [examples](./examples/) and [unit tests](./tests/); a
 [feature list](#feature-list) is also included below.

-### Motivation

-Compared to other options, using dataclasses for configuration is:

-- **Low effort.** Type annotations, docstrings, and default values for dataclass fields can be used to automatically generate argument parsers.
-- **Noninvasive.** Dataclasses themselves are part of the standard Python library; defining them requires no external dependencies and they can be easily instantiated without `dcargs` (for example, within quick experiments in Jupyter notebooks).
-- **Modular.** Most approaches to configuration objects require a centralized definition of all configurable fields.
-Hierarchically nesting dataclasses, however, makes it easy to distribute definitions, defaults, and documentation of configurable fields across modules or source files.
-A model configuration dataclass, for example, can be co-located in its entirety with the model implementation and dropped into any experiment configuration dataclass with an import — this eliminates the redundancy you typically see with the argparse equivalent and makes the entire module easy to port across codebases.
-- **Strongly typed.** Unlike dynamic configuration namespaces produced by libraries like `argparse`, `YACS`, `abseil`, or `ml_collections`, dataclasses are robustly supported by static type checking tools (mypy, pyright, etc), as well as IDEs and language servers.
-This means code can be checked automatically for errors and typos, and IDE-assisted autocomplete, rename, refactor, and jump operations work out-of-the-box.

 ### Serialization

 As a secondary feature, we also introduce two functions for human-readable